LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 - `Rule` Tab is now in the sidebar under `Auth Pipeline/Rules`
 - There are two step 1s under `4.
 Create Rules`
+- using HTTP**S** instead of HTTP for the HASURA_URL results in an undefined response which yields following error
+  - `Unexpected token u in JSON at position 0`

 #### **AWS Setup**
 - seems like `clowdr/openShotKeyPairName` config-variable needs to be configured after the corresponding EC2 instance was created